Jim Corr: Personal views

-Corr is a member of the 9/11 Truth Movement and operates a website on which he writes about the New World Order, including the notion that 11 September 2001, was an inside job.
+Corr is a member of the 9/11 Truth Movement and operated a website on which he writes about the New World Order, including the notion that 11 September 2001, was an inside job.
 Following the death of Osama bin Laden in May 2011, Corr maintained that bin Laden had actually died in 2001.
 At some point in September 2015, all conspiracy related content was removed from his site and the URL began to redirect to the main Corrs website.

 Corr opposed lifting Ireland's constitutional ban on abortion in the 2018 Repeal the Eighth referendum.

 In 2020, Corr posted on social media that he had attended an anti-lockdown and anti-mask protest during the COVID-19 pandemic organised by groups known as Health Freedom Ireland and Yellow Vests Ireland.

 Personal life

 Corr has a son with ex-fiancée Gayle Williamson, a former Miss Northern Ireland.